dsoares/roundcube-rcguard/README.md

 #### Manually

 Place the contents of this directory under `plugins/rcguard` and enable rcguard in the main Roundcube configuration file.

 Copy `config.inc.php.dist` to `config.inc.php` and modify as necessary.

 Use the files under `SQL/` to create the database schema required for rcguard.
 The table should be created in the database used by Roundcube.
+**NOTE**: If you use the Roundcube `db_prefix` config option, you must rename the table `rcguard` accordingly.

 ## Customizing reCAPTCHA